Frequently Asked questions

 Electric bikes are more than welcome for Spring Cycle.
 All E-Bikes must abide by all legislation and road rules like all other cyclists.
 If the E-bikes do not meet the requirements, then the event organiser will not permit the bike to be used.
 No E-Bike participant is to overtake the lead cyclist at the head of the event.

 Yes.
-E-bikes are able to travel on Sydney Trains, NSW TrainLink, intercity services,
+E-bikes are able to travel on Sydney Trains, NSW TrainLink, intercity services, Sydney Metro and Sydney Ferries services to get to and from the event.

 First Aid officers will be available at the start, rest and finish sites to provide first aid care.
 There will also be mobile crews riding the event to help you throughout the ride if you require their assistance.